KevinH2810/car-listing/README.md

 Login via Facebook oAuth. will generate JWTToken from username + userid supplied by facebook. the token are available for 24 hour.

+After you got the JWT token, you can use the token as the bearer token in Postman to test the routes.

 ## Brand

 ---